The Truth About Ovarian Cancer

 If You Are Diagnosed, Then What?

 National Ovarian Cancer Coalition: Founded in 1991, the mission of the National Ovarian Cancer Coalition (NOCC) is to save lives through the prevention and cure of ovarian cancer and to improve the quality of life for survivors and their caregivers.
-It is a great place to go to find out more about your ovarian cancer or that of a loved one, once diagnosed.
-They also maintain a national level ovarian cancer awareness program.
-We strongly support the NOCC and its work and have become a sponsor of a regional area event they will hold in the greater Delaware Valley Area in September of this year.
+The Bridget Nesko Ovarian Cancer Foundation was a sponsor of an NOCC regional area event in 2023.